gregor-fausto/clarkia-bet-hedging/README.md

 # clarkia-bet-hedging

-### Bet hedging is not sufficient to explain intraspecific variation in germination patterns of a winter annual plant
+### Bet hedging is not sufficient to explain germination patterns of a winter annual plant.

 ### Authors